 Should the church help connect people to others, even if it means losing a family?
 Yes.
 An organization should be seen as a helper in the community and on a personal level to the family, instead of a hindrance.
 It’s better for the organization to have the family speak good about it, then have ill feelings towards the organization that everyone finds out.

 Let’s use an example to illustrate.
 A person is unemployed and resources ($$) are limited.
 When unemployment happens, most people stop giving to the church, or other charities.
 What would happen if they landed a job in which the church helped them find by connecting them with a known job opening?
 When they landed the job and started working again, what do you think will happen with their giving to the church, especially the one that helped them land the job?
 To take it a step further, even if they don’t donate anything to the church, isn’t the church in a better position in the community?
 They can at least have the satisfaction of helping a person and nothing negative can be said about them being a poor example of a community organization.

-The cool thing about horizontal connections, is it allows the church to facilitate the connection(s) but the people come along each other and help in what ever way they can.
+The cool thing about horizontal connections is it allows the church to facilitate the connection(s) but the people come along each other and help in whatever way they can.
 People learn from each other and more importantly form a sense of community and responsibility, something that’s greatly decreasing today.
-Yet another facet is that connecting horizontally is more of an emotion connection than the connection between people and the organization.
+Yet another facet is that connecting horizontally is more of an emotional connection than the connection between people and the organization.
 People have this attachment between each other that they simply do not share with organizations.
-What’s powerful, is that when the connection is emotional, great things are accomplished because each person is invested into the goal(s).
+What’s powerful, is that when the connection is emotional, great things are accomplished because each person is invested in the goal(s).

 Feel free to share below the ways that your organizational horizontally connects people so others can see examples of it and possibly implement them into their organization.